-Click the arrow next to the layer name, then choose Refresh Interval.
-Make sure the refresh box is checked, and enter your desired interval (in this case 5 minutes).
+Click Refresh Interval, and enter the number of minutes after which an automatic refresh will be triggered.
+Make sure the refresh box is checked, and enter the desired interval (in this case 5 minutes).
 The interval must be expressed in minutes, but can be in the range 0.1 (6 seconds) to 1440 (1 day).

 For more information see: